 Creative Well-being Tokyo

-This project aims to improve accessibility to cultural and artistic institutions so that everyone, from infants to the elderly, people with and without disabilities, and people with foreign roots, can easily meet and participate in cultural institutions and art programs.
-We will cooperate with cultural institutions in Japan and overseas and NPOs involved in local issues, and promote initiatives necessary for future cultural and artistic activities by utilizing their perspectives and experiences.
+This project aims to improve accessibility to culture and the arts, so that everyone, from infants to the elderly, with or without disabilities, and those with roots overseas, can easily encounter and participate in cultural facilities and art programs.
+We will work in collaboration with cultural facilities both in Japan and overseas, as well as NPOs involved in local issues, to utilize the perspectives and experiences of each organization to promote initiatives necessary for future cultural and artistic activities.

-Organizers: Tokyo Metropolitan Government, Tokyo Metropolitan History and Culture Foundation Arts Council Tokyo
+Organized by: Tokyo Metropolitan Government, Arts Arts Council Tokyo Metropolitan Foundation for History and Culture

 https://creativewell.rekibun.or.jp/about/